-Children, as well as adults are at risk for developing blood clots.
+Children, as well as adults, are at risk for developing blood clots.
 According to research conducted by Hopkins, blood clots in children affect roughly 1 in 10,000 children, independently of hospitalization.
-Approximately 1 in 200 children who are hospitalized begin to develop blood clots.
+Approximately 1 in 200 children who are hospitalized begins to develop blood clots.
 Why?
 The same reason as adults: long-term bed rest, immobility, contributing medical factors, or certain medications.

 So what can you do to prevent blood clots in children?
 Again, the same advice applied to adults.

 How to prevent blood clots in children?